BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 * Newsletter Support

 # In-House ERP System for AKD-Wohnen
 In-House ERP System for AKD-Wohnen based on qualitative methods for the design.
-Between Army and University I had six month time to work in a interior design companie to optimice their process.
-My work was to analyse the company, using a HCI aproach and develop a ERP system for them.
+Between Army and University I had six month time to work in a interior design company to optimize their process.
+My work was to analyse the company, using a HCI approach and develop a ERP system for them.

 **My Job:** Project Manager, Developer <br />
 **Team Members:** 8 <br />